serverlessworkflow/specification/specification.md

 The `name` property specifies the action name.

 In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via an event.
+In that case, a `produced` event might be referenced via its `produceEventRef` property.
-The [eventRef](#EventRef-Definition) property defines the referenced `produced` event via its `produceEventRef` property and a `consumed` event via its `consumeEventRef` property.
+Also, if there is the need to consume an event within a set of actions (for example, wait for the result of a previous action invocation) a `consumed` event might be referenced via its `consumeEventRef` property.

 The `sleep` property can be used to define time periods that workflow execution should sleep before and/or after function execution.
 It can have two properties: